 Room was very tiny.
 Too expensive for sharing bathroom room.
 No heat control in room.
 Rooms are very old.
 Doesn't look like pictures at all.

-With a stay at Hotel North Beach, you'll be centrally located in San Francisco, just a 3-minute walk from TransAmerica Pyramid and 12 minutes by foot from Coit Tower.
-Featured amenities include a computer station, a 24-hour front desk, and laundry facilities.
+With a stay at Hotel North Beach, you'll be centrally located in San Francisco, within a 5-minute drive of Exploratorium and San Francisco Bay.
+Featured amenities include a computer station, laundry facilities, and an elevator (lift).
 A shuttle from the hotel to the airport is provided for a surcharge (available 24 hours).

 Policies vary by room type and provider.

 Chinatown is known for: dim sum, Chinese architecture, street vendorsMore